react-boilerplate/react-boilerplate/docs/general/commands.md

 $ npm run start:prod
 ```

-Starts the production server, which compresses the assets with gzip.
+Starts the production server, configured for optimal performance: assets are
+minified and served gzipped.

 ### Port